berg0401/UR3_BIO_VISION/README.md

 Due to its transparency, a laser cannot be used.
 Instead, the height is measured in 2D using the camera with images such as:
 ![ex1_Color](https://github.com/user-attachments/assets/94541e0a-7485-4d47-8628-9e07aebf9b25)

+### Pipeline
 Pictures are taken with the "RealsenseCamera" object from the petri_height_evaluator/realsense_camera.py file.
-It creates the steams and optiimize the color sensor options for the recognition of the agar.
+It creates the stream and optiimize the color sensor options for the recognition of the agar.
 Before closing the program, RealsenseCamera stops the stream, which is important to prevent connexion problems on the following attemps.

 Image processing involves cropping, applying an HSV filter using the OpenCV library, and subsequently applying a median filter to isolate the agar.
 The red color channel is retained, as it yielded optimal results with our LED strip:
 ![image](https://github.com/user-attachments/assets/9642537d-f144-410c-8b0c-e93b1ae8d803)